Anaphylaxis treatment

 • Vasoconstriction to elevate blood pressure

-• Relaxation of bronchial smooth muscle to relieve breathing difficulty
+• Relaxation of bronchial smooth muscle to ease breathing difficulties

 • Inhibition of mast cell release of histamine and other allergic mediators

-Long-term management involves allergen avoidance, self-epinephrine auto-injector education, and carrying preloaded epinephrine auto-injectors (such as EpiPen) to reduce the risk of recurrence.
+Long-term management involves allergen avoidance, self-epinephrine emergency education, and carrying preloaded epinephrine auto-injectors (such as EpiPen) to reduce the risk of recurrence.

 Indications